 We live various mortal incarnates as a way to “reshuffle everything that [our advanced brain] remember[s], keep the important connections that it has made, and get rid of the useless ones.
 In other words, it’s during dreams that your brain may reevaluate what’s important and what’s not, and take out the garbage, per se.”

 It was not meant for us to be competitive.
-It was not meant for some us to be beautiful and others of us to be ugly.
-It was not meant for us to need makeup and clothes to mask what we perceive and have the perception of being imperfections about our Self.
+It was not meant for some of us to be beautiful and others of us to be ugly.
+It was not meant for us to need makeup and clothes to mask what we perceive as imperfections about our Self, or to have the perception of being imperfect.
 The Real Truth is, there weren’t supposed to be any imperfections in the mortal experience.

 Inpendius was not supposed to be put in a den of hungry lions by the Roman government and court system in order to be torn apart and devoured alive because of what he tried to teach people in his day … an experience that would later lead to another one of his incarnates where he would experience night terrors as an adolescent.
 Yeah.
 Really!

 There wasn’t supposed to be sex while going through the mortal experience.
 There weren’t supposed to be different races of people, where one race provides ugly people compared to other races of more beautiful people.
 There was never supposed to be a time when humans of African descent had large noses and lips, tightly curled hair and other attributes that would cause their descendants to want to change their appearance and straighten their hair.

 There was never supposed to be a time when the majority of the people upon Earth, who are from Asian-Mongolian descent, are small of stature, have slanting eyes so that they would long to change their eye shape in order to make them more round and beautiful.